Penge Green Gym Community Group

 Brenda Little presented a report on the Friends of Winsford Gardens/Penge Green Community Group activities for the period July 2017 – June 2018.
 The main points to note were:

 3- Treasurer’s report

-Keith Rodwell circulated a summary of income and expenditure of the Group for the period 1 July 2016 – 30 June 2017, prepared by Chris Morton.
-The main points to note were:
+Keith Rodwell circulated a summary of income and expenditure of the Group for the period 30 June 2017 – 30 June 2018, prepared by Chris Morton.
+Details can be supplied on request.

 3 – Election of Officers and Committee members